fliphilipp/ICESat2Sentinel2/README.md

 - **```figure```: matplotlib output figure** *(if ```return_data``` is set to ```False```)*
 - ```(figure, atl03_dataframe, atl03_ancillary_data, imagery_rasterio_reader)``` *(if ```return_data``` is set to ```True```)*

-*The examples in the notebook show how to plot and contextualize ICESat-2 signals of submerged "benches" at ice shelf fronts, which cause buoyant upward flexure at the front.*

 By Philipp Arndt \
 Scripps Institution of Oceanography, University of California San Diego \